chrisjrob/chrisjrob.github.io/_posts/2015-10-09-lenovo-thinkpad-x1-carbon-gen-3.md

 Trackpad Buttons
 ----------------

-I then noticed that the Trackpad buttons were not working.
+I then noticed that the trackpad buttons were not working.
 Well that's not entirely true - they were scrolling up and down a page, rather than behaving as normal trackpad buttons.
 This [Ubuntu Question](http://askubuntu.com/questions/599477/lenovo-x1-carbon-2015-3rd-gen-20-bs-trackpoint-clickpad-and-wifi)